 STEM OPT: Frequently Asked Questions

-When can I apply for the STEM OPT Extension?
+When can I submit my STEM OPT application?

 You can submit your application for the STEM Extension of OPT to US Citizenship and Immigration Services (USCIS) up to 90 days before your current Employment Authorization Document (EAD) expires.
 You may submit your request for the STEM Recommendation I-20 to the HIO about 2 weeks prior to this date as it takes around 14 business days to process the STEM I-20.
 You must submit your application to USCIS 2-3 days before your EAD expires as it will take time for it to be entered into USCIS’ system.
 Please plan accordingly to allow sufficient time for processing by both the HIO and USCIS.